jenofdoom/academy-responsive-web/README.md

 ```
 npm start
 ```

+> You might notice that I'm using a slightly different command - `npm run testserver`
+> - that's because I don't have a proper backend Python app or
+> Apache set up like you do.
+Otherwise it's doing all the same stuff.

 We want to leave this command and terminal window running whenever we are working on the `main.scss` file.
 When we're done we can quit with `<CONTROL>c`.